When You Feel Blindsided by Pushback or Resistance

 Shift from reacting to observing:

-• Ask yourself: What role might I be playing in this dynamic?
+Ask yourself what role you might be playing

-• Make one small change in how you show up — ask more questions, slow the pace, create space instead of filling silence
+Make one small shift in how you show up